from executive producer James Cameron

 THEY HAD TO OVERCOME IN THEIR LIVES

 When RMS Titanic sank on a cold night in 1912, barely 700 people escaped with their lives.
 Among them were six Chinese men.
 Arriving in New York with the other survivors, the six were met not with compassion, but suspicion and slander.
-Less than 24 hours later, they were expelled from the country, soon forgotten, and lost beneath the waves of time.
+Less than 24 hours later, they were expelled from the country, and vanished.

 'A tale beyond the Titanic, a story shaped by racial discrimination and anti-immigration policy that has taken on particular resonance today following recent anti-Asian abuse in the US.'